 hereby adopts the following conservation measure in accordance with Conservation Measure 24-01, paragraph 3(d):

-1. For the 2018/19 season, the following research activities authorised each season pursuant to Conservation Measure 24-01, paragraph 3, or current multi-year research activities previously approved by the Commission, shall be conducted in accordance with the Research Plans endorsed by the Commission and the requirements of Conservation Measure 24-01 and this conservation measure:
+1. For the 2018/19 season, the following research activities authorised each season pursuant to Conservation Measure 24-01, paragraph 3, or current multi-year research activities previously approved by the Commission, shall be conducted in accordance with the Research Plans endorsed by the Commission and the requirements of Conservation Measure 24-01 and this conservation measure (Table 1).

+2. Unless otherwise specified in Conservation Measure 24-01 or column (e) of the table in paragraph 1 above, all relevant CCAMLR conservation measures apply to activities carried out under this conservation measure, including requirements related to mesh size, gear type, closed areas, size limits, incidental mortality, environmental protection, by-catch, compliance and data reporting.

+Season

+3. For the purposes of the definition of a season in this conservation measure, Conservation Measure 32-01 applies.

+Table 1: